LukaszDelong/Autoencoders/README.md

 **Description:**

 This repository contains scripts for training autoencoders for categorical features and neural networks pre-trained with categorical autoencoders.
-For details we refer to the paper by Ł. Delong, A. Kazak, The use of autoencoders for training neural networks with mixed categorical and numerical features.
+For details we refer to the paper by Ł. Delong, A. Kozak, The use of autoencoders for training neural networks with mixed categorical and numerical features.